-Does it Make Sense to Sell Without a Realtor?
+Does it Make Sense to Sell Without an Agent?

 The most common reason homeowners choose to do for sale by owner (FSBO) is to save money.

-Hiring a realtor means paying commissions, which average around 6% of the sales price of the home.
+Hiring a real estate agent means paying commissions, which average around 6% of the sales price of the home.
 The thought of shelling money out, on top of other moving-related expenses isn’t appealing.

 Price your home competitively.
 Do your research on home values in your area.
 Look at sales prices and not just listing prices – or estimates on Zillow.
 Homeowners sometimes price their home too high because of their personal connection to it.